Skip to main content

 How Vergo keeps your card and payment data secure

-An overview of Vergo's core security certifications and compliance standards — PCI-DSS v4 Level 1, TLS encryption, OAuth2 authentication, GDPR, and CCPA.
+An overview of Vergo's security standards | TLS encryption, OAuth2 authentication, and continuous vulnerability monitoring.

-Vergo is built on a Security by Design foundation, meaning security is embedded into every layer of the platform — not bolted on after the fact.
+Vergo is built on a Security by Design foundation, meaning security is embedded into every layer of the platform not bolted on after the fact.
 Whether you're managing corporate card transactions, AP automation, or ERP integrations, your data is protected at every step.

 Encryption and authentication

-• TLS 1.2 / TLS 1.3 encryption — all data transmitted between your systems and Vergo is encrypted in transit using modern TLS protocols.
+• TLS 1.2 / TLS 1.3 encryption: all data transmitted between your systems and Vergo is encrypted in transit using modern TLS protocols.

-• Encryption at rest — sensitive customer data stored within Vergo is encrypted at rest, providing an additional layer of protection against unauthorized access.
+• Encryption at rest: sensitive customer data stored within Vergo is encrypted at rest, providing an additional layer of protection against unauthorized access.

-• OAuth2 authentication — API access is secured through industry-standard OAuth2, ensuring that only authorized integrations can connect to your data.
+• OAuth2 authentication: API access is secured through industry-standard OAuth2, ensuring that only authorized integrations can connect to your data.

-Ongoing testing and monitoring
+Ongoing monitoring

 • Continuous vulnerability monitoring — formal policies govern vulnerability management and system monitoring across Vergo's infrastructure.